 The objectives in supervising Credit Institutions are:

-As set out in the Central Bank Act 1942 (as amended) the Bank shall perform its functions and exercise its powers in a way that is consistent with-
+As set out in the Central Bank Act 1942 (as amended) the Bank shall perform its functions and exercise its powers in a way that is consistent with:

-the orderly and proper functioning of financial markets,
+- the orderly and proper functioning of financial markets,

-the prudential supervision of providers of financial services, and
+- the prudential supervision of providers of financial services, and

-the public interest and the interest of consumers.
+- the public interest and the interest of consumers.

-In relation to the prudential supervision of providers of financial services the Central Bank of Ireland operates a risk based approach to supervision.
-In 2011 the Central Bank of Ireland introduced a new framework for the supervision of regulated firms called Probability Risk and Impact System (PRISM) to provide a structured framework for credit institution supervision (mores details on PRISM can be found on our PRISM page) PRISM enhances the Central Bank of Ireland’s ability to deliver judgment-based, outcome-focused regulation.
+The Central Bank operates a direct prudential supervision approach, as well as a risk based approach to supervision.
+In 2011 the Central Bank introduced the Probability Risk and Impact System (PRISM) framework for the supervision of regulated firms, used to provide a structured framework for credit institution supervision.
+The Central Bank now uses the ECB IMAS supervision system which enhances the Central Bank’s ability to deliver judgment-based, outcome-focused regulation.
 It provides a tool for supervisors to continually challenge themselves and their firms in order to safeguard financial stability and to protect consumers.